HelloChatterbox/dev_documentation/docs/skill-development/user-interaction/intents/padatious-intents.md

 ### Defining entities

-Let's now find out Mycroft's opinion on different types of tomatoes.
+Let's now find out Chatterbox's opinion on different types of tomatoes.
 To do this we will create a new intent file: `vocab/en-us/do.you.like.intent`

-with examples of questions about mycroft's opinion about tomatoes:
+with examples of questions about chatterbox's opinion about tomatoes:

 ```text
 are you fond of tomatoes